 I invite you to make my quest yours as well:

 Join me in laying aside the things of this world and seeking for the things of a better!
 I encourage you to seek out the help that you need to overcome your addictions and discover for yourself that

 LIFE IS BETTER IN RECOVERY!

 I am strengthened by sharing my stories of addiction and recovery.

 I invite you to do the same.

 Leave a comment here or drop me a line at kyle@changeofheart.

 Usually, I share an inspiring video at the end of each post.
 Today, I hope what follows inspires you, but perhaps for a somewhat different purpose.

-Almost two years ago when I dropped out of the commercial music industry, I also took down my self-promotion website.
+Almost two years ago, when I dropped out of the commercial music industry, I also took down my self-promotion website.
 I’m ending my post today with what some may call a “glory-days” gallery in the spirit of unabashed self-promotion.
-I invite you to take a listen.
-You’ll find the music of different styles and genres that I have performed as a soloist and part of a larger unit.
-These will give you an idea of where I’ve been, and the depth and breadth of my skills and abilities.
+I invite you to take listen.
+You’ll find the music of different styles and genres that I have performed as a soloist and as part of a larger unit.
+These will give you an idea of where I’ve been and the depth and breadth of my skills and abilities.

 Click any of the images below to hear my various past and present performance samples.
 If you’re interested in a particular style (solo piano, sacred music, etc.), or if you want to get a taste of how my “glory days” were, use the filter buttons below to narrow your choices.